-Turf management provides the training for turfgrass production and for management of turfgrass in golf courses, parks, athletic fields, home landscapes, airports and along highways.
+Turf Management provides the training for turfgrass production and for management of turfgrass in golf courses, parks, athletic fields, home landscapes, airports and along highways

-Public horticulture focuses on the people-plant interface, particularly in urban situations.
-This four-year program is one of a very few in the United States.
+Public Horticulture focuses on the people-plant interface, particularly in urban settings.
 Students may choose to specialize in either garden management or urban horticulture.
 The program is appropriate for those interested in careers in arboreta, botanic gardens, zoos, horticultural societies, park systems, museums, habitat creation and restoration (especially disturbed areas and/or wetlands) civic garden centers, and specialty crop production in developed areas.
 The option can also lead to graduate study.
-Students have the opportunity to be involved in the OSU Botanical Garden and the department's television show, Oklahoma Gardening.
+Students have the opportunity to be involved in The Botanic Garden at OSU and the department's television show, Oklahoma Gardening